Entry No. 43: Channeling A Tampon Commercial

 I am having a creative block in terms of topics to write about because I am going through something in my personal life that is consuming most, if not all, of my mental energy.

-That's what I have been doing in my stress, laying around, moping and just procrastinating the things that would make this process easier.
+That's what I have been doing in my stress, lying around, moping, and just procrastinating the things that would make this process easier.

 The laundry is sitting in baskets.